Betssy Chávez

-Chávez is the fifth Prime Minister to be appointed by President Pedro Castillo, which is seen by observers as a result of ongoing political instability.
-She announced her resignation on 7 December.
+Chávez was the fifth Prime Minister to be appointed by President Pedro Castillo.
+Her appointment was seen by political observers as evidence of ongoing political instability.
+After two weeks in office, she announced her resignation.

 Early life and pre-political career

-Chávez was born on June 3, 1989, in Ciudad Nueva District, Tacna, Peru.
+Chávez was born on 3 June 1989 in Ciudad Nueva District, Tacna, Peru.

 Education

-Studying law at Jorge Basadre Grohmann National University, Chávez was a student leader, holding positions in the student government.
-Graduating as a lawyer in 2016, Chávez has a postgraduate master's degree, with a focus on Constitutional Law, from José Carlos Mariátegui University.
+Chavez studied law at Jorge Basadre Grohmann National University, and was a student leader, holding positions in the student government.
+She graduated from law school in 2016, and holds a master's degree, with focus on Constitutional Law, from José Carlos Mariátegui University.

 Career

 Chávez worked as a lawyer in the Regional Government of Tacna (2020), a technician and assistant in the Congress of the Republic (2017–2020) and head of practices at the Jorge Basadre Grohmann University School of Law.

 Political career

-Chávez indicates that her interest in politics arose from her father's work as a social leader for families that settled in the northern cone of Tacna.
+Chávez said that her interest in politics arose from her father's work as a social leader for families that settled in the northern cone of Tacna.

 In 2013, she was a candidate for the regional council of Tacna, for Alliance for Progress but she was not elected.